The Digital Health Design Challenge is an annually recurring funding program of the Digital Health Design Living Lab.

 At best, yes.
 It is advisable to clarify the expectations and service provision within the cooperation before submission and to record them in writing.
 If no LOI is available by the submission deadline, the current status of the cooperation and the intended involvement of the partner in the project should be described.

-The theme of last year's edition was "Decision Making in Healthcare".
+The theme of the last edition was "Health Companions of Tomorrow: Co-Creating Interactions between Human and Technology".
 Two projects were successfully completed and applications for further research are currently being submitted.
 The following aftermovie gives an insight into the Healthathon, the kick-off event for the Digital Health Design Challenge: